yaniv-golan/dlzoom/docs/zoom-app/doc.md

 3. Return to the terminal and continue.

 Where your data goes
-- Tokens: dlzoom keeps sign‑in tokens in memory while you use the tool.
+- Tokens: dlzoom saves tokens locally to a tokens.json file under your user config directory (permissions restricted best‑effort).
+Tokens are refreshed automatically.
 - Short‑term cache: the sign‑in service briefly stores a code to finish login, then it expires automatically.
 - Recordings: downloads go straight from Zoom to your computer.
 - Analytics: none.